Treating Insect Stings

 Nearly everyone gets stung by an insect at least once in their life.
 For most people, this results in a painful but brief reaction.
 This includes mild swelling, itching, and redness at the sting site that lasts for a few hours to a few days.1,2

-However, about 3 out of 100 children and 7 out of 100 adults in the United States are allergic to stinging insects.
-For these people, an insect sting can be more serious and even cause life-threatening anaphylaxis.1
+However, about 3 out of 100 children and 7 out of 100 adults in the United States are severely allergic to stinging insects.
+For these people, an insect sting is more serious and even cause life-threatening anaphylaxis.1

 Treating stings begins with avoiding these insects.
-But if you do get stung, treatment includes first aid and removing the stinger as quickly as possible.
-Later, some people may qualify for venom immunotherapy.1
+If you do get stung, treatment includes first aid and removing the stinger as quickly as possible.
+For people with mild allergic skin reactions like local swelling, redness, and pain, treatment may involve an antihistamine and an anti-inflammatory drug such as acetaminophen or ibuprofen.
+People with life-threatening reactions, such as difficulty breathing, will require venom immunotherapy.1

 The goals of treating insect allergies include:1,2